 Generally, when a slope is greater than 20 degrees, a different building technique is adopted to ensure lasting stability of the dry stone wall.
 The large footings or foundation stones are stepped horizontally into the slope.
 This follows this horizontal format to the top of the wall.
 Note the throughs at the centre of the wall run parallel to the base stones.
 The coursed wall at the lower entrance gives a clear indication of this ‘horizontal technique’.

-Curved Dry Stone Wall at Shibden Park’s Dry Stone Walls in Yorkshire exhibition
+Sloping Ground Drystone Wall at Shibden Park’s Dry Stone Walls in Yorkshire exhibition

 Dry Stone Walls in Yorkshire – Sheep Fold